 Senior Curator, European Art

-Lisa Small was appointed Senior Curator of European Art in 2017, after joining us in 2011 as Curator of Exhibitions.
-Most recently, she organized the exhibition and edited the catalogue for Killer Heels: The Art of the High-Heeled Shoe (2014).
-She also co-curated the traveling exhibition French Moderns: Monet to Matisse, 1850–1950 (2017).
-Small coordinated our presentations of Georgia O'Keeffe: Living Modern (2017), The Rise of Sneaker Culture (2015), The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk (2013), and Jean-Michel Othoniel: My Way (2012).
-Previously, she was Senior Curator of Exhibitions at the American Federation of Arts, where she coordinated traveling exhibitions including Turner to Cézanne: Masterpieces from the Davies Collection, National Museum Wales and Gods and Heroes: Masterpieces from the École des Beaux-Arts, Paris.
-Prior to joining the AFA, Small was a curator at the Dahesh Museum of Art, where she organized and contributed to catalogues for numerous exhibitions, including Napoleon on the Nile: Soldiers, Artists, and the Rediscovery of Egypt and Fantasy & Faith: The Art of Gustave Doré.
+Lisa Small was appointed Senior Curator, European Art, in 2017, after joining us in 2011 as Curator of Exhibitions.
+She has organized many exhibitions at the Brooklyn Museum, including co-curating the upcoming Jacques-Louis David Meets Kehinde Wiley.
+Most recently, she organized Rembrandt to Picasso: Five Centuries of European Works on Paper and was one of the coordinating curators of Frida Kahlo: Appearances Can Be Deceiving.
+Additionally, she has curated The Brooklyn Della Robbia (2018), Rodin: The Body in Bronze (2017), and Killer Heels: The Art of the High-Heeled Shoe (2014), and co-curated the traveling exhibition French Moderns: Monet to Matisse, 1850–1950 (2017–21).
+Small also served as coordinating curator for our presentations of Georgia O'Keeffe: Living Modern (2017), The Rise of Sneaker Culture (2015), The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk (2013), and Jean-Michel Othoniel: My Way (2012).
+In previous curatorial positions at the American Federation of Arts and the Dahesh Museum, she organized exhibitions including Turner to Cézanne: Masterpieces from the Davies Collection, National Museum Wales; Gods and Heroes: Masterpieces from the École des Beaux-Arts, Paris; Napoleon on the Nile: Soldiers, Artists, and the Rediscovery of Egypt; and Fantasy & Faith: The Art of Gustave Doré.
 Small has taught art history and the history of photography at Hunter College, Brooklyn College, and the School of Visual Arts.
-She received a B.A. from Colgate University, an M.A. in Arts Administration from New York University, and an M.A. and M.Phil in Art History from CUNY.
+She received a B.A. from Colgate University, an M.A. in arts administration from New York University, and an M.A. and M.Phil in art history from CUNY.